My wife and I have shared a home office since 2017. Since then, we’ve gone through a number of changes to where and how we work:

 - Get a collapsible desk.
 On the flipside, you need a collapsible desk like this one Shannon has.
 We have one standing desk and one that breaks down and goes in the closet.
 When guests come, we move the standing desk off to the side, put the folding desk in the closet, and set up the bed.

-This is the Origami Folding Desk that Shannon has.
+This is the Origami Folding Desk that Shannon has (you can buy it on Amazon).
 It was a great choice.
 See the wooden one I have in the picture above?
 It broke pretty quickly.
 I’d recommend the Origami.

 Working from your bedroom